spacecowboy/NotePad/app/FAQ.md

 **Q: Why are the files saved there?**

 A: Newer Android versions limit what we can do when working with files.
-See #454
+See https://github.com/spacecowboy/NotePad/issues/454

+**Q: I opened a pull request or an issue before 2022.
+Why did you close it?**

+A: The project was restarted in 2022, and many things changed.
+Plans for a minimal 6.0.0 version were dropped, and the current 7.0.0 version inherits directly from 5.7.1, which was last released in 2015.
+Many things changed in those 7 years, so we will take care of new issues and pull requests as they appear.
+Apologies for the inconvenience.